British University in Egypt

-The British University in Egypt (BUE; الجامعة البريطانية فى مصر) is a private Egyptian university in El Shorouk City, Cairo, Egypt.
-Founded in September 2005, through an inter-governmental agreement, it provides a British education style and awards degrees validated by its partner UK universities and the Egyptian Supreme Council of Universities.
+The British University in Egypt (BUE; الجامعة البريطانية فى مصر) is a private university in El Shorouk City, Cairo, Egypt.
+Its goal is to provide education in Egypt meeting UK university standards.
+The university was founded in 2004 by presidential decree, admitting its first students in 2005.
+It awards degrees validated by its partner universities in the UK and the Egyptian Supreme Council of Universities.

-The main university campus is located approximately 30 km from downtown Cairo, the campus covers about 40 acre of land with some 27000 sqm of space of modern purpose-built teaching facilities.
-According to the Center for World University Ranking (CWUR), the BUE was ranked in 2020 among the top 10 universities in Egypt.
-In December 2022, Magdi Yacoub, an internationally renowned cardiologist, became the first honorary chancellor of the university.
+The British University in Egypt is the only university in Egypt and North Africa accredited by the UK Quality Assurance Agency for Higher Education (QAA).
+According to the Center for World University Rankings (CWUR), in 2021 the BUE was ranked as the 9th best university in Egypt; in 2023, it was ranked as the top private university in Egypt by the Times Higher Education World University Rankings.

 Main Campus in El-Sherouk, Cairo.

 Governance and administration

-The British university in Egypt has a partnership with the Egyptian government and is managed by a Board of Trustees, which is in charge of managing the university's strategic direction.
-Professor Mohamed Loutfi is the current university president, having assumed the position in 2021, he has previously held academic positions at universities in both the United Kingdom and Egypt.
-The Egyptian Supreme Council of Universities has officially approved the university, and it conducts regular quality assurance evaluations to guarantee that its academic programs that meets the council requirements.
+The British University in Egypt arose from a 1998 memorandum of cooperation between the governments of Egypt and the United Kingdom.

+The Egyptian Supreme Council of Universities has officially approved the university and conducts regular quality assurance evaluations to guarantee that its academic programs that meets the council's requirements.
 In addition, the university has collaborations with several UK universities with the aim to guarantee that its programs are in line with common international practices.
-The British University in Egypt is the only university in Egypt and North Africa accredited by the UK Quality Assurance Agency for Higher Education (QAA).

-In March 2022, both the Egyptian Exchange and the university have signed a collaboration memorandum for financial culture promotion, in order to provide a comprehensive financial campaign on saving, investment, and trading, supported by an integrated unit.
-The main target is to enhance financial literacy and raise the financial awareness.
 The university holds academic partnerships with three British universities: London South Bank University, Manchester Metropolitan University and Queen Margaret University.
-In April 2023, the university signed a Memorandum of understanding with King’s College London.
-The institution is devoted to connect with the international community and the aim to promote social responsibility and community service.
+In April 2023, the university signed a memorandum of understanding with King’s College London.

+The university is managed by a Board of Trustees, which is in charge of deciding the university's strategic direction.
+Professor Mohamed Loutfi is the current university president, having assumed the position in 2021.
+In December 2022, Magdi Yacoub became the first honorary chancellor of the university.